GilbertsHub/Images/README.md

    which will spoil page alignment.

 VulcunSalute_alternate.svg - vector graphic version - use Inkscape to view and change.
+   Designed to fold into a "table tent" to show the image on both sides of the tent.
-   If you want to change the image this is the file to use.
+   If you want to change the image this is the file to usr, and what to send me.
-   Beware the "ubside down" images are clones of the master regular images.
+   Beware the "upside down" items are clones of the master regular images.
-   Any edits to a clone master are reflected in the clones.
+   Any edits to masters are reflected in the corresponding clones.
    Use Edit >> Clone >> Unlink to break clone links.

 VulcanSalute_alternate.png - image format for weakminded software that can't handle .svg.
+VulcanSalute_alternate-double.png - for table tent

-This repositoy is subject to change as images evolve.
+This repositoy is subject to change as images and ideas evolve.

 For more on the Vulcan Salute visit https://en.wikipedia.org/wiki/Vulcan_salute